hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/cmdline_global/cmd_scan_context.rst

       - str
       - The naming pattern of the scan files.
 Use hashes '#' for wildcards which will be replaced by indices.
-    * - file_number_offset
+    * - pattern_number_offset
       - int
-      - The starting index to subsititute the wildcards in the name pattern.
+      - The starting index to substitute the wildcards in the name pattern.
     * - scan_frames_per_scan_point
       - int
       - The number of frames acquired at each scan point.